Brendan Reilly (politician): Aldermanic career

 Reilly was elected Chicago alderman for the 42nd ward in 2007, unseating longtime incumbent Burton Natarus.
 Reilly has subsequently been reelected in 2011, 2015, and 2019.

+Reilly voted against a tax subsidy that would have allowed a Catholic hospital to build a cancer clinic in an under served area of Chicago because, as Catholics, they would not be pro-abortion.

-He served as Vice Mayor of Chicago, being elected to that position by the Chicago City Council, from 2015 to 2019.
+Reilly served as Vice Mayor of Chicago from 2015 to 2019, being elected to that position by the Chicago City Council.
 Since May 2019, he has served as President pro tempore of the Council, which means that he presides over council proceedings in the absence of the mayor.

 In the runoff of the 2019 Chicago mayoral election, Reilly endorsed Lori Lightfoot.

 In November 2019, Reilly was one of fifteen aldermen to oppose a $72 million property tax increase in Mayor Lori Lightfoot's first budget that included $7 million in funding for City Colleges, $32 million in funding to retire a general obligation bond issue and $18 million in funding for libraries.
 However, he voted for the budget as a whole.

 In the 2020 Cook County State's Attorney election, Reilly endorsed Bill Conway in his primary challenge against Kim Foxx, the Democratic incumbent.
 After Conway lost 50-31, Reilly endorsed Republican former Cook County Judge Pat O'Brien in the general election instead of backing Foxx.
 For the snub of his party's candidate, Reilly was sent a letter of reprimand by the Cook County Democratic Party.
 Ahead of the first round of the 2023 Chicago mayoral election, Reilly endorsed Paul Vallas.

+2026 Cook County Board President campaign

+In September 2025, Reilly announced he would challenge incumbent Toni Preckwinkle for the Democratic nomination for Cook County Board President in 2026.
+Reilly ultimately lost the race by over 37%.